Kip-rotich46/Kip-rotich46/README.md

 - 👋 Hi, I’m @Kip-rotich46
-- 👀 I’m a softwaredeveloper with expertise on js, python, java, c++
+- 👀 I’m a softwaredeveloper with expertise on Javascript, python, java, c++
-- Proficiency in React js, Node js
+- Proficiency in advanced Javascript, React js, Node js and python
 - 💞️ I’m looking to collaborate on any project available, tag me along
-- 📫 How to reach me ...  https://www.linkedin.com/in/gideon-langat-b3a274221
+- 📫 How to reach me ...  https://www.linkedin.com/in/gideon-langat/

 <!---
 Kip-rotich46/Kip-rotich46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.